abemedia/abemedia.github.io/services/estate-agents.md

     image: /images/services/estate-agents/smartphone-integration.jpg
 -
     title: Glossary of property terms
     text: Help your users understand you with a glossary of property terms which is integrated with all other parts of the site.
-This means that any "property jargon" is explained simply by hovering over the word in the copy, making your site more user-friendly even to first time buyers.
+This means that any "property jargon" is explained simply by hovering over the word in the copy, making your site more user-friendly even to first time buyers and landlords.
     image: /images/services/estate-agents/property-glossary.jpg
 bottom:
 -